Spain during World War I: Spanish neutrality

 Sprinklings of the War: "Without fashions coming from Paris, I don't know what to put on."

 The Spanish prime minister, Eduardo Dato, a Conservative, declared neutrality by Royal Decree on 7 August 1914:

 "Existent, sadly, the state of war between Austria, Hungary and Serbia [...] the Government of His Majesty believes in the duty to order the strictest neutrality to Spanish subjects."

 Dato was applauded for this in the Cortes when they reconvened on 30 October.
-Opinion among the public was divided.
-The upper classes (the aristocracy and the rich bourgeoisie), the Catholic Church and the Spanish Army generally favoured the Central Powers, usually identified with Germany.
+Opinion among the Spanish public was divided, which contributed to the country staying out of the war.
+The upper classes (the aristocracy and the rich bourgeoisie), the Spanish Catholic Church and the Spanish Army generally favored the Central Powers, usually identified with Germany.
 Among political parties, the Germanophile tendency was represented among the reactionary Carlists and the conservative Mauristas, followers of Antonio Maura, who himself favoured closer ties with the Allies because of Spain's 1907 pact with Britain and France, which was designed to head off German colonialism in north Africa.
 Pro-Allied sentiment, which was generally Francophile, was most common among the middle and professional classes and intellectuals.
 It was common among Catalan nationalists, Republicans and Socialists.
 A few Liberals, including Álvaro de Figueroa, leader of the opposition in the Cortes, were also pro-Allied, along with Miguel de Unamuno and other select members of the Spanish intelligentsia.

 The Italian government's initial neutrality was a key factor in the Spanish government also being able to declare itself neutral.
 The Pact of Cartagena of 1907 provided that the Spanish fleet would support the French Navy in case of war with the Triple Alliance.
 This anticipated Franco/Spanish naval co-operation against the combined fleets of the Kingdom of Italy and Austria-Hungary in the Mediterranean Sea, while the Royal Navy focused on the North Sea against the Imperial German Navy.
 The French fleet alone could not contain the Italian and Austro-Hungarian fleets together while transporting its colonial troops from North Africa to the European continent.